LorenzoCoronati/local-docker/README.md

 `mkmf.rb can't find header files for ruby at /System/Library/Frameworks/Ruby.framework/Versions/2.3/usr/lib/ruby/include/ruby.h`

-You have probably updated Xcode but have not yet approved a new license?
+You have probably updated Xcode or Command Line Tools but have not yet approved a new license.

-**Solution**: Start Xdoce (UI application) and approve the license, and try again.
-Ootionally you can achieve the same via command line with less downloads for you Xcode:

-        $ xcode-select --install
+**Solution**

 After initial Command Line Tools installation and updates may need to accept the license.
 You can do this using this command (and agreeing